milahu/collapseos/recipes/rc2014/avr.md

 AVR chip, I move the switch to increase the divisor.

-Once you've done this, you can test that you can communicate with your AVR chip by doing `160 162 LOADR` (turn off your programmer or alse it might mess up the SPI bus and prevent you from using your SD card) and then running:
+Once you've done this, you can test that you can communicate with your AVR chip by doing `160 163 LOADR` (turn off your programmer or else it might mess up the SPI bus and prevent you from using your SD card) and then running:

     1 asp$ aspfl@ .x 0 (spie)